SoraMakes/Termux-Desktops/postmarketOS/issues.md

 Note: Your IP address might already be throttled/blocked because of the unauthenticated requests (no login request or empty folder shown).
 Try with another IP.

+Note: I decided to use rclone instead as the performance with kio was bad. (rclone config as user rand entry in fstab -> mountable via dolphin)

-# ❌ Boot and initial login are slow
+## ❌ Boot and initial login are slow
 Boot until login screen is shown takes around 2-3 minutes and login 1-2.
 Thats way too slow.

+## ❌ login screen will never appear if user logs out (not session lock, logout)

 # Minimal